QuantEcon/lecture-source-jl/rst_files/dynamic_programming/coleman_policy_iter.rst

     K(g, grid, β, ∂u∂c, f, f′, shocks) =
         K!(similar(g), g, grid, β, ∂u∂c, f, f′, shocks)

-It has some similarities to the code for the Bellman operator in our :doc:`optimal growth lecture <optgrowth>`
+It has some similarities to the code for the Bellman operator in our :doc:`optimal growth lecture <../dynamic_programming/optgrowth>`

 For example, it evaluates integrals by Monte Carlo and approximates functions using linear interpolation